-Upon request, the Contractor shall disseminate information prepared by AHCCCS or the Federal government to its members and all costs shall be the responsibility of the Contractor.
+Upon request, the Contractor shall disseminate information prepared by AHCCCS or the Federal government to its members and all costs of such dissemination shall be the responsibility of the Contractor.
 All advertisements, publications and printed materials that are produced by the Contractor and refer to covered services shall state that such services are funded under contract with AHCCCS.